Antique - round William IV tilting center table in rosewood

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 The key to stylish antique furniture is originality.
 Ultimately, this is crucial from the buyer’s perspective, as many fakes circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details